Applied-Machine-Learning-Lab/MME-SID/README.md

 # CIKM25-MME-SID
 Code for paper titled '*[Empowering Large Language Model for Sequential Recommendation via Multimodal Embeddings and Semantic IDs](https://arxiv.org/abs/2509.02017)*' accepted to CIKM 2025 Full Research track.
 Tesla V100 or A100 GPUs are preferred.
 In the following, we take Amazon Beauty dataset as an example.
+For the other two datasets, we are sorry but we are unable to provide the pre-trained ID embeddings and multimodal embeddings.
+Interested users need to download the original dataset from [here](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html) and further pre-process it.

 ## Code Running